 He's one of the most famous product designers around – and perhaps the most frequently 'memed'.
 Think of an Apple product video, and you'll probably imagine Jony Ive, sitting against a white background, saying words like "innovation" and "aluminium".
 Ive left Apple back in 2019, but is still managing to raise eyebrows.

-The designer this week revealed 12 tools of his trade "for making, for marking, for measuring, and carrying with you every day," and let's just say these are no bargain bucket items.
+The designer once revealed 12 tools of his trade "for making, for marking, for measuring, and carrying with you every day," and let's just say these are no bargain bucket items.
 The list makes our best pencils roundup look criminally cheap.

 In a special edition of Financial Times (opens in new tab) titled How to Spend It (perhaps that should have been a clue that we were in for a luxury list), Ive explores his love of making, explaining that "there's a beauty and a joy in the machines and tools.
 They are no longer solely a means to an end.
 I think there's an inherent elegance in an effective tool that normally results in a curious beauty."